 On March 29, 2018, we entered into a compensation protection agreement with Ms. Chaya.
 On March 29, 2019, we entered into a compensation protection agreement with Mr. Preston.
-On January 30, 2022, we entered into a compensation protection agreement with Mr. Lee.
-On March 1, 2023, we entered into a compensation protection agreement with Mr. Duban.
+On January 30, 2022, we entered into a compensation protection agreement with Mr. Duban.
 The compensation committee determined to offer these compensation protection agreements to each of these executive officers in order to provide severance protection terms for each such executive officer.
 The effect of the compensation protection agreements is to supersede any other compensation severance arrangements previously in place for any such executive officer.

 The compensation protection agreements provide each of the foregoing executive officers with severance if the executive's employment is terminated by us without cause (as defined in the agreement), or by the executive for good reason (as defined in the agreement).
-In the event of such termination and subject to the executive's execution and non-revocation of a release of claims and continued compliance with the restrictive covenants described therein, the executive is entitled to: (a) all accrued base salary through the termination date; (b) any earned and unpaid portion of the annual bonus for the year prior to year in which such termination occurs; (c) to the extent bonuses have been paid for the year prior to the year in which the termination based on our actual performance and if applicable, on executive's individual performance at the midpoint of the applicable range; (d) severance payments equal to 12 months base salary, less withholdings, paid on our regular payroll schedule following the termination date; and (e) subject to the executive's timely election under COBRA, payment of a portion of the exacutive's COBRA premiums at the same rate that would have been applied had the executive remained employed by us, paid for by us to the same extent that we paid for the executive's health insurance prior to termination, for 12 months following the termination date (or if earlier, when the executive becomes eligible for similar coverage from another employer).
-The compensation protection agreements also provide that in the event the executive receives payments being subject to an excise tax, the executive would receive a lesser amount which would result in no portion of such payments being subject to the exise tax.
+In the event of such termination and subject to the executive's execution and non-revocation of a release of claims and continued compliance with the restrictive covenants described therein, the executive is entitled to: (a) all accrued base salary through the termination date, (b) any earned and unpaid portion of the annual bonus for the year prior to year in which such termination occurs, (c) to the extent bonuses have been paid for the year prior to the year in which the termination takes place (or no such bonus was paid at all), a prorated bonus based on the number of days the executive is employed in the year of termination based on our actual performance and if applicable, on executive's individual performance at the midpoint of the applicable range, (d) severance payments equal to 12 months base salary, less withholdings, paid on our regular payroll schedule following the termination date, and (e) subject to the executive's timely election under COBRA, payment of a portion of the executive's COBRA premiums at the same rate that would have been applied had the executive remained employed by us, paid for by us to the same extent that we paid for the executive's health insurance prior to termination, for 12 months following the termination date (or if earlier, when the executive becomes eligible for similar coverage from another employer).
+The compensation protection agreements also provide that in the event the executive receives payments that would be subject to an excise tax, the executive would receive a lesser amount which would result in no portion of such payments being subject to the excise tax.

 Each executive has agreed that during employment with us, the executive will not directly or indirectly work for or engage or invest in any competitor.
-Each has also agreed that during employment with us and the 12 months following employment, the executive will not solicit, directly or through any third-party any business from any of our material customers or suppliers or encourage any of our customers or suppliers to reduce their business or contractual relationship with us.
+Each has also agreed that during employment with us and the 12 months following employment, the executive will not solicit, directly or through any third-party, any business from any of our material customers or suppliers or encourage any of our customers or suppliers to reduce their business or contractual relationship with us.
 Each executive will also cooperate with us following termination of employment in the defense of any action brought by a third-party against us that relates to the executive's employment with us.